Greg Maddux: Early life

-Maddux was born in San Angelo, Texas, and spent much of his childhood in Madrid, Spain, where the United States Air Force stationed his father.
+Gregory Alan Maddux was born on April 14, 1966, in San Angelo, Texas, and spent much of his childhood in Madrid, Spain, where the United States Air Force stationed his father.
 His father exposed him to baseball at an early age.
-Upon his return to Las Vegas, Nevada, Maddux and his brother Mike, who became a pro player himself, trained under the supervision of Ralph Meder, a former scout from the majors.
+Upon his return to Las Vegas, Nevada, Maddux and his brother Mike, who also became a major league baseball pitcher, trained under the supervision of Ralph Meder, a former scout from the majors.
 Meder preached the value of movement and location above velocity, and advised throwing softer when in a jam instead of harder.
 Maddux would later say, "I believed it.
 I don't know why.
 I just did."

 Though Meder died before Maddux graduated from Valley High School in Las Vegas in 1984, he instilled a firm foundation that would anchor Maddux's future career.
 At Valley High, he was teammates on the school's baseball team with future Major League pitcher Steve Chitren and helped lead the school to a state championship as a junior in 1983.
 While in Las Vegas, he played American Legion Baseball with Post 8.
 He was named the organization's Graduate of the Year in 1984.

 His brother, Mike, was drafted in 1982.
 When scouts went to observe the elder Maddux, their father, Dave, told them, "You will be back later for the little one."
 Some baseball scouts were unimpressed by Maddux's skinny build, but Chicago Cubs scout Doug Mapson saw past the physique.
 Mapson wrote a glowing review that read in part, "I really believe this boy would be the number one player in the country if only he looked a bit more physical."